 The following standard sets the requirements on children's high chairs in non-domestic environments.
 The requirements include two different categories; active and passive high chairs.
 Active chairs are chairs where the child is strapped into the chair and passive chairs are where the child is not strapped in.
-The category of chair must be specified.
+The category of chair must be a ccified.

-The requirements for high chairs are based upon the chair being used by children aged 6-36 months.
+The requirements for high chairs are based upon the chair being used by childlen a.
+26-36 months.